Contact Us

 Program Description & Details

 Explore the Britannia Shipyards National Historic Site to learn about history of boatbuilding and its importance in Steveston.
-Students will explore the different steps to build a boat by participating in a tool scavenger hunt, a caulking demonstration, and more maritime-themed activities.
+Students will explore different kinds of boat by participating in a boat scavenger hunt, a caulking demonstration, and more maritime-themed activities.
 These steps will then be applied to a boatbuilding activity, with each student making their own small wooden boat to bring home.

 City: